adobe/aem-dispatcher-experiments/docs/Local-Dispatcher-macOS.md

-# Running a Dispatcher Locally on macOS
+# Running a Dispatcher Locally on macOS Catalina & Mojave

 In a typical AEM implementation, the dispatcher fits into the AEM publish tier like so (note: no CDN pictured below):